 One way to mitigate risks during organizational travel is to utilize rental vehicles.
 If your organization plans to use rental vehicles, reach out to your preferred vendor to inquire about rental rates, insurance, gas, mileage, age limits, and other policies or requirements associated with your rental.
-As the official rental partner of the university, Enterprise will give student organizations reduced state rental rates.
-To obtain this rate, make a reservation through Enterprise using the State Code {TXSOT}.
+Student Organizations are encouraged to use companies that have state contracts with Texas A&M, such as Avis or Enterprise, to give student organizations reduced state rental rates.
+To obtain this rate, make a reservation through Enterprise or Avis using the State Code {TXSOT}.